fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 ## Ignore generated files

 Alright, at this point we've made a lot of progress.
-I you are using `git` you want to add the following to your [.gitignore](https://git-scm.com/docs/gitignore) file.
+If you are using `git` you want to add the following to your [.gitignore](https://git-scm.com/docs/gitignore) file.

 ```.ignorelang
 # FSharp.Formatting